roytang/blog/content/post/2008/04/creating-a-wordpress-template-part-1-of-n.md

 ][3]

 When a reader comes to the site, I want him to read the most recent article first, so I place the latest post content in the leftmost column.
 I imagine that I can figure out later how to make only one post appear there.
 After the most recent article, I want the user to see a list of the recent posts, so I put in the second column where he can quickly scan it.
-In the last column I'll place the "About&#8221; stuff, etc.
+In the last column I'll place the "About" stuff, etc.

 Next, I open up a text editor.
-I know that most "pro&#8221; web designers recommend the use of CSS for layouts so I try out the 3-column layout, using 3 floating divs inside a container div.
+I know that most "pro" web designers recommend the use of CSS for layouts so I try out the 3-column layout, using 3 floating divs inside a container div.
 It looks fine in Firefox, but it doesn't look so hot in IE.

 _